How is using sea salt the same as using less salt?

 Ordinary salt is sodium chloride and is made of one molecule sodium and one molecule chloride.
 The crystals of the sodium chloride that form can be of any size.
-Think of a grain of salt from the familiar round blue box of Morton salt in your cupboard vs. a large salt lick placed out in the field for horses.
+Think of a grain of salt from the familiar round blue box of Morton salt in your cupboard vs. a large salt lick placed out in the field for horses: both are sodium chloride.
 Sea salt is usually a coarser salt than your friendly Morton salt.

 Now, think of a bag of small pebbles that are smooth, round and about 1/8 inch in size.
 Compare this to gravel from your driveway at about 1 inch in size and are more irregularly shaped.
 If you fill a bucket with the pebbles and another bucket with the gravel there will be a lot of space between the irregular gravel and they will weigh less because of the extra air.
 This is what happens with table salt vs. sea salt.
 There's simply more air in a teaspoon of the sea salt and therefore there's less sodium chloride (read that less sodium).

 Campbell's can use sea salt and add the same volume of salt and there will be less sodium in their soup.
 But they can also use sea salt and simply use less of it.
 Either way, less sodium.

 So why use sea salt?
 Chefs feel that the impurities that are found in sea salt add to the flavor and this is likely correct.
 The evaporation of water leaves behind not only the salt but some of the flavors from the ocean that the salt is harvested from.
 At the same time sprinkling sea salt on food adds larger, irregular shaped salt crystals to the outside of food and these will hit your tongue and activate the salt taste buds more than the fine crystals that could be lost in the cooking process.